xcellerator/usbninja/README.md

 If you want to use gadgets other than plain old `serial` (and if you're here - you probably do), then all you need to do is edit `usbninja/options.txt` on the first partition of the MicroSD card.
 This corresponds to the `/boot` directory when the OS boots up.

 See [OPTIONS.md](doc/OPTIONS.md) and [GADGETS.md](doc/GADGETS.md) for more information.

+## Disclaimer

+I am not responsible for your actions using this software.
+Never engage in any activities on any machine that you do not have the express permission to do so.
+The USBNinja is meant to be used by professionals only.